Elements & Principles of Art = form, shape, and unity

 Hopi and Zuni Native American tribes

-The main purpose of the ritual is to ceremonially bring the sun back from its long winter slumber.
+long winter slumber.
 It also marks the beginning of another cycle of the Wheel of the Year, and is a time for purification.

 December 21